dotlang/language/README.md

 ```

 Tuples are automatically converted to classes by compiler.
 So they are basically classes but only have a fields section (without any assignment) with all-public fields and no methods.
-- Note that you can assign `nil` to a tuple.
+- Note that you can assign default to a tuple.

 ###Anonymous classes `->`